-• War in the Pacific Series •

-Bringing History to LifeTM

 VICTORY IN THE PACIFIC

 World War II in the Philippines

 Bataan • Corregidor • Manila

-Book early and save!
-Visit ww2museumtours.org for more details.
-Dear Friend of the Museum.
+Book early and save \$1,000 per couple!

+Dear Graduates and Friends of West Point,

 Manila, often called the "Pearl of the Orient," was the star of steamship ads and tourism brochures in the early 1900s.
 Populated with elegant neoclassical buildings and spacious parks, this spoil of the Spanish-American War developed over the years into a small slice of the United States in Asia, home not only to thousands of service members but also business executives and their families, all of whom enjoyed the relaxed pace of the tropics.

 The outbreak of another world war, however, brought an end to the good life.
 Hoping to spare the capital, General Douglas MacArthur, who lived atop the luxurious Manila Hotel, declared it an open city and evacuated his forces to the Bataan Peninsula and the fortified island of Corregidor.
 American and Filipino defenders battled the Japanese for months before Bataan fell in April 1942, followed a month later by Corregidor.

 What ensued, for the more than 70,000 captured troops, was one of the greatest tragedies of World War II-the notorious "Bataan Death March," followed by years in Japan's wretched prisoner of war camps.
 In Manila, American and Allied civilians would likewise battle terror and starvation, locked up for more than three years behind the iron gates of the University of Santo Tomas, one of the largest internment camps in Asia.

 The February 1945 liberation of Manila by MacArthur's forces, which most hoped would at long last bring an end to the years of fear and misery, instead only compounded the tragedy.
-In the only urban battle of the Pacific War, American forces fought block-by-block, home-by-home, and even room-by-room.
+In the only urban battle of the Pacific War, American forces fought block-by-block, home-by-home, and even room-by- room.
 The final result was the catastrophic destruction of the city and a rampage by Japanese forces that mirrored the Rape of Nanking.

-The National WWII Museum is pleased to announce the inaugural Victory in the Pacific: World War II in the Philippines tour.
-This fascinating journey will begin in the lush province of Bataan, where tour participants will walk the first kilometer of the Death March and visit the remains of the prisoner of war camp at Cabanatuan, which was liberated by American Army Rangers and Filipino Scouts on the eve of the Battle of Manila.
-On the island of Corregidor, 27 miles out in Manila Bay, we will see the blasted, skeletal remains of the mile-long barracks, theater, hospital, and officers' quarters, as well as explore the labyrinth of tunnels carved deep in the rock that once sheltered embattled American forces.
-In the capital, we will tour the ancient walled city of Intramuros-built soon after Manila's founding in 1571-complete with dungeons dating back to the Spanish Inquisition, and used more recently by the Japanese secret police as a torture center.
-Participants will likewise visit the campus at Santo Tomas and climb the stairs to the chapel at De La Salle University, the scene of one of the worst civilian massacres during the city's liberation.
-I invite you to accompany me and The National WWII Museum on this amazing trip in 2021.
-Sincerely, James M. Scott
+I invite you to join me and your fellow alumni on this amazing journey through a country teeming with World War II heritage.

+Sincerely,

+Mark

+Mark D. Bieger '91 Colonel, U.S. Army (Retired) The Honorable & Mrs. Robert A. McDonald '75 President & CEO West Point Association of Graduates